Operation Toan Thang III: October

 On 8 October at 14:40 helicopter gunships from the 1/9th Cavalry engaged 11 PAVN/VC 11 mi northeast of Lộc Ninh killing ten.
 At 19:25 a reconnaissance unit of the 3rd Brigade, 9th Infantry Division on U.S. Navy PBRs engaged an enemy force on the Vàm Cỏ Đông River 7 mi east-northeast of Tân An killing five.
 An OH-6 was shot down in Biên Hòa Province.
 On 9 October at 10:10 troops from the 3rd Brigade, 82nd Airborne Division engage an entrenched enemy squad 4 mi west of Phú Cường, the enemy withdrew at 12:50 leaving one dead and two individual weapons.
 At 18:20 a unit of the 199th LIB engaged an enemy force 9 mi northwest of Xuân Lộc, the enemy withdrew after 20 minutes with unknown losses.
 At 18:30 helicopter gunships from the 1/9th Cavalry received fire 9 miles northeast of Lộc Ninh, the gunships engaged the firing position and directed artillery fire onto the area, five PAVN/VC dead were seen in the strike area.
 At 20:10 a unit from the 199th LIB ambushed 12 PAVN/VC 13 mi east-northeast of Xuân Lộc killing six and capturing three individual weapons.

 On 10 October at 15:20 an OH-6 of the 1/9th Cavalry drew fire 15 mi west-northwest of Sông Bé and crash-landed.
 The aerorifle company was landed at the crash site and engaged enemy forces.
 A UH-1 was also shot down nearby.
 The enemy withdrew at 16:30 leaving 15 dead.
-At 16:40 a unit of the 3rd Brigade, 1st Cavalry Division operating 16 mi west-northwest of Sông Bé found a munitions cache containing 81 120mm mortar rounds and 80 82mm mortar rounds.
+At 16:40 a unit of the 3rd Brigade, 1st Cavalry Division operating 16 mi west-northwest of Sông Bé found a munitions cache containing 81 120 mm mortar rounds and 80 82 mm mortar rounds.
 At 16:45 troops of the 1/9th Cavalry found a bunker complex and food cache 21 mi northeast of Tây Ninh.
 At 17:00 a Ranger team of the 25th Infantry Division engaged an enemy squad 2 mi northeast of Trảng Bàng killing five and capturing one individual weapon.
 At 19:30 helicopters of the 1/9th Cavalry attacked six PAVN/VC 11 mi northwest of Lộc Ninh and also called in airstrikes, five dead were seen in the strike area.